BlobMoss/Love3d/README.md

 # love3d
 Proof of concept exploring the third dimension and the marching cubes algorithm.

+## Controls

+W A S D - to move camera in X and Z

+ARROW KEYS - to rotate camera in X and Y

 ## On the horizon:
 So, I need to improve performance